open-custody/keychain-operators/README.md

    export KEYCHAIN_ID=2  # replace with the actual keychain ID
    ```

-3. Fund account that will be used as Keychain party.
-Account can be generated localy or created in wallet.
-Make sure to
+3. Account can be generated localy or created in wallet.
+Make sure to save the mnemonic of the created key as it will be
-   save the mnemonic of the created key as it will be used in environment variables of the backend services.
-Example for
+   used in environment variables of the backend services.
+Example for generating localy:
-   generating localy:
    ```
    export KEYCHAIN_PARTY_NAME=my-keychain-party
    wardend keys add $KEYCHAIN_PARTY_NAME